 Wilson WC et al, Mol Cancer Ther 2019; 18 (12 Suppl): Abstract nr B100

 In addition, AO-176 has enhanced binding in low pH conditions, such as the tumor microenvironment.
-Since normal cells also reside in more neutral pH environments, we believe AO-176 will show lower CD47 receptor occupancy in the periphery, sparing normal cells, and higher receptor occupancy in tumor cells.
+Since normal cells also reside in more neutral pH environments, we believe AO-176 will show lower CD47 receptor occupancy in the periphery, sparing normal cells, and potentially higher receptor occupancy in tumor cells.

 MFI = Mean Fluorescence Intensity

 Other effects of AO-176 treatment on tumor cells include direct killing through programmed cell death type III and induction of damage-associated molecular patterns (DAMPs), resulting in immunogenic cell death.
-These unique mechanisms highlight AO-176’s promising potential as a novel anti-CD47 therapy for treating cancer.
+These mechanisms highlight AO-176’s promising potential as a novel anti-CD47 therapy for treating cancer.

 Capoccia BJ et al, J ImmunoTherapy of Cancer (2018) 6 (Suppl 1) 115